fortran-lang/fortran-lang.org/_posts/2021-05-18-Welcome-GSoC-students.md

 This is the first year that Fortran-lang applied for Google Summer of Code, and we're beyond excited that our project was allocated this many student slots.
+You can follow students' progress in their weekly reports in the [Fortran Discourse](https://fortran-lang.discourse.group/) forum.

 Thank you, Google, for your support of Fortran and open source software!